-Being an important and essential component of the Windows family, Microsoft Office has been strongly linked with the company since a long time.
-The newest addition of the Windows family is Office 365, which is a software that enables users to link their data across more than one device simultaneously.
+Being an important and essential component of the Windows family, Microsoft Office has been actively linked with the company since a long time.
+The newest addition to the Windows family is Office 365, which is a software that enables users to connect their data to more than one device simultaneously.
 As a result, users can multitask their work and be more productive and manage time more efficiently.
-This article illustrates solutions that help users fix freezing problems related with Office 365.
+This article illustrates solutions that help users fix freezing problems related to Office 365.

 Methods to Fix Issue

 Method 1: Make Use Of The Native Repair Tool

 There is a repair tool that is included with Office 365 which many users are not aware of.
 This nifty tool enables users to troubleshoot Office 365 without having to install any additional software.
 The key to using this method is to have the required files because these are utilized when the repair process is taking place.
 These records are stored on the hard drive and are used to fix any issues in Office 365.